 - When the check or money order is returned unpaid, you will have to pay the money back to your bank.
 You are responsible because you are in the best position to know if the person who gave it to you is trustworthy.
 If you don't pay the money back, your account could be frozen or closed, and your credit may be affected.
 Some victims are even charged with fraud.

 - Sending money using a money transfer service is like sending cash - once the crook picks it up you can't get it back from the service.
 It's not like a check that you can stop after you've given it to someone or a credit card charge that you can dispute.
 But if the money has not been picked up yet, you may be able to stop the transaction.
 Contact the money transfer service immediately if you think you've been scammed.

-- Never give out your personal or financial information in response to an unsolicited phone call, fax or e-mail, no matter how official it may seem.
+- Never give out your personal or financial information in response to an unsolicited phone call, text message, fax or e-mail, no matter how official it may seem.

-- Do not respond to e-mail that may warn of dire consequences unless you validate your information immediately.
-Contact the company to confirm the e-mail's validity using a telephone number or web address you know to be genuine.
+- Do not respond to text or e-mail message that may warn of dire consequences unless you validate your information immediately.
+Contact the company to confirm the message's validity using a telephone number or web address you know to be genuine.

 - When submitting financial information online, look for the padlock or key icon within your web browser.
 Most secure Internet addresses, though not all, use "https" in the URL.

 - Report suspicious activity to the Internet Crime Complaint Center referenced at the bottom of this page.
 This organization is a partnership between the FBI and the National White Collar Crime Center.